MARBEC Celebrates Its 10th Anniversary: Art and Science at the Heart of the Ocean

 Michèle Weil University Center, Place Victor Hugo, Sète

-An evening exploring the links between artistic creation and ecological transformation, featuring a presentation of artworks made from waste recovered from the Thau lagoon and a scientific conference on the recent ecological upheavals affecting the Thau lagoon.
+An evening exploring the connections between artistic creation and ecological transformation, featuring an exhibition of artworks created from waste collected from the Thau Lagoon and a scientific lecture on the recent ecological changes affecting the Thau Lagoon.

-Popular sea shanties (Concert, Le Tre Sorelle) followed by "Listening to fish and the sea" (Scientific conference, Frédéric Bertucci – IRD, Marbec)
+Folk Sea Shanties (Concert, Le Tre Sorelle) followed by “Listening to the Fish and the Sea” (Scientific Lecture, Frédéric Bertucci – IRD, Marbec)

 July 4, 2025